alinex/node-builder/README.md

 hyphen.

+### Command `changes`

+This will list all changes (checkins) which are done since the last publication.
+Use this to check if you should make a new publication or if it can wait.

+    > alinex-make -c changes

+    Changes since last publication:
+    a06c5ec4e8817559fb1a7a23a0a8089b64db9b5b Small bugfix in creating docs for non alinex packages. f3493e26e95d80a138603a67a4b0cd06bf214668 Fixed internal links in documentation.
+    64f36d72edaf5c210b4adce4ffc5a9d2c49434d9 Changed created script calls to support newer make.
+    2aed0a133f7ad8e4ebe93150c0ad53230051817f Updated to use newest make version in created files. f8b639a1872e6f9f356bdcfd132706306386f956 Fixed create task which was completely buggy since last rewrite.

 ### Command `publish`

 With the push command you can publish your newest changes to github and npm as a